About the Study

 GRADE is a randomized clinical trial of participants diagnosed with type 2 diabetes within the past 10 years who are already on metformin.
 Participants will be randomly assigned to 1 of 4 commonly-used glucose-lowering drugs (glimepiride, sitagliptin, liraglutide, and basal insulin glargine), plus metformin, and will be followed for up to 7 years.
 The goal of the GRADE Study is to determine which combination of two diabetes medications is best for achieving good glycemic control, has the fewest side effects, and is the most beneficial for overall health in long-term treatment for people with type 2 diabetes.

 45 clinical sites in the United States are currently participating in the GRADE Study.
-The study enrolled 5,047 participants who are in follow-up over the next 4-7 years depending upon time of study entry.
+The study enrolled 5,047 participants who were followed 4-7 years depending upon time of study entry.
 Please see the "Participating Centers" map to view the locations and local contact information of the GRADE clinical sites.

 The GRADE Coordinating Center is located at The